ehabit/mochadick/content/post/spec/items.md

 Allows a player to turn a villager into a slave.
 Slaves can't trade, but they can be traded and put into pits to do work.

+##### Davey Jones' Ring

+Summons a Kraken.
+Players must be in the white whale dimension and must be near the ocean floor in an advanced baot with a submarine upgrade.

 * * *